Australian foreign minister met Assange lawyers, offers consular assistance

 Assange, a computer hacker who enraged the United States by publishing hundreds of thousands of secret U.S. diplomatic cables, has been holed up in the Ecuadorian embassy in London since June 2012 to avoid a rape investigation in Sweden.

-The Australian citizen called on Britain and Sweden on Friday to let him freely leave the embassy, after the ruling in his favour by the U.N.
+The Australian citizen called on Britain and Sweden on Friday to let him freely leave the embassy, after the ruling in his favor by the U.N.
 Working Group on Arbitrary Detention.

 "I met with members of the legal team for Julian Assange in London on Thursday afternoon, prior to the release of the report of the UN Working Group on Arbitrary Detention," Bishop said in a statement given to Reuters early Saturday.